Last updated: June 26, 2026

 In practice, project-level .cursor/mcp.json in git is the cleanest pattern for any team that runs FORMLOVA alongside the product.
 New members clone, open Cursor, click Reconnect once, and the form work joins the same flow as the code.

-Drafting a Form in Cursor Agent Mode
+Drafting a Form in Cursor Chat

 Short prompts are enough -- no long specification needed on the first message.